 A Network Perspective MAY use a recursive DNS resolver that is NOT co-located with the Network Perspective.
 However, the DNS resolver used by the Network Perspective MUST fall within the same Regional Internet Registry service region as the Network Perspective relying upon it.
-Furthermore, for any pair of DNS resolvers used on a Multi-Perspective Issuance Corroboration attempt, the straight-line distance between the two States, Provinces, or Countries the DNS resolvers reside in MUST be at least 500 km.
+Furthermore, for any pair of DNS resolvers used on a Multi-Perspective Issuance Corroboration attempt, the straight-line distance between the two DNS resolvers MUST be at least 500 km.
 The location of a DNS resolver is determined by the point where unencapsulated outbound DNS queries are typically first handed off to the network infrastructure providing Internet connectivity to that DNS resolver.

 CAs MAY immediately retry Multi-Perspective Issuance Corroboration using the same validation method or an alternative method (e.g., a CA can immediately retry validation using "Email to DNS TXT Contact" if "Agreed-Upon Change to Website - ACME" does not corroborate the outcome of Multi-Perspective Issuance Corroboration).
-When retrying Multi-Perspective Issuance Corroboration, CAs MUST NOT rely on corroborations from previous attempts.
+When retrying Multi-Perspective Issuance Corroboration, CAs MUST

+NOT rely on corroborations from previous attempts.
 There is no stipulation regarding the maximum number of validation attempts that may be performed in any period of time.

 The "Quorum Requirements" Table describes quorum requirements related to Multi-Perspective Issuance Corroboration.
 If the CA does NOT rely on the same set of Network Perspectives for both Domain Authorization or Control and CAA Record checks, the quorum requirements MUST be met for both sets of Network Perspectives (i.e.,the Domain Authorization or Control set and the CAA record check set).
-Network Perspectives are considered distinct when the straight-line distance between the two

-States, Provinces, or Countries they reside in is at least 500 km.
+Network Perspectives are considered distinct when the straight-line distance between them is at least 500 km.
 Network Perspectives are considered "remote" when they are distinct from the Primary Network Perspective and the other Network Perspectives represented in a quorum.